-If you have already witnessed these tasty magical fries, you know the flavor-bomb I am talking about.
-“Fries” – there’s hardly anyone who’s not in love with these golden, crunchy, and potato-ey deliciousness.
+If you have already witnessed these tasty fries, you know the blissful flavors I am talking about.
+“Fries” – there’s hardly anyone who’s not in love with these golden, crunchy, and potato-ey sides.
 Kids or adults, if you love hosting a party, then serving fries are an absolute must.

-Reckon french fries to be the best of the best?
-Well, if you don’t know what Wingstop loaded fries are, you are definitely missing out on something huge in terms of flavor.
-To describe it in short – it is french fries taken to a new level.
+If you don’t know what Wingstop loaded fries are, you are definitely missing on their incredible flavor.
+To describe it in short – it is french fries taken to a totally new level.
 Tossed with a mix of spice and a hit of sugar, these healthier copycat wingstop fries are to die for.

 I am not a huge fan of deep-frying.
 So, instead of popping my fries in a fryer filled with oil, I stick to baking or air frying these potatoes.
 Smart, right?
-Well, it does cut down the fat content by leaps and bounds.
+Well, it does cut down the fat content significantly while not jeopardizing the taste.
 Jump into my recipe, try it, and you will know what I mean.

-Speaking of making fries, there’s a couple of processes that are popularly known.
+Speaking of making fries, there’s a couple of processes that are widely known.
 For instance, you must slow-cook the potato strips in low heat first and then pop into a hot wok of oil or fryer.
-Since we are in for a healthier cooking alternative, deep fryer or wok is out of the question.
+Since we are in for a healthier cooking alternative, a deep fryer or wok is out of the question.
 Time is also a constraint.
-Why work hard and spend hours cooking fries when you can binge-watch Netflix and gobble up fries that’s tasty and delicious to eat and that too, in half the time.
+Why work hard and spend hours cooking fries when you can binge-watch Netflix and enjoy your tasty fries.

 What’s my pick when choosing an air fryer?